Texas Instruments: TI calculator community

 In the 1990s, with the advent of TI's graphing calculator series, programming became popular among some students.
 The TI-8x series of calculators (beginning with the TI-81) came with a built-in BASIC interpreter, through which simple programs could be created.
 The TI-83 was the first in the series to receive native assembly.
 Around the same time that these programs were first being written, programmers began creating websites to host their work, along with tutorials and other calculator-relevant information.
 This led to the formation of TI calculator webrings and eventually a few large communities, including ticalc.org.

 The TI community reached the height of its popularity in the early 2000s, with many new websites and programming groups being started.
 In fact, the aforementioned community sites were exploding with activity, with close to 100 programs being uploaded daily by users of the sites.
 Also, a competition existed between both sites to be the top site in the community, which helped increase interest and activity in the community.

 One of the common unifying forces that has united the community over the years has been the rather contentious relationship with TI regarding control over its graphing calculators.
 TI graphing calculators generally fall into two distinct groups—the older ones powered by the Zilog Z80 and the newer ones running on the Motorola 68000 series.
 Both lines of calculators are locked by TI with checks in the hardware and through the signing of software to disable use of custom operating systems.
 However, users discovered the keys and published them in 2009.
 TI responded by sending invalid DMCA takedown notices, causing the Texas Instruments signing key controversy.

 Competitors

-TI has the largest market share in the analog semiconductor industry, accounting for over $10 billion of the total US$57 billion market in 2020.
+TI has the largest market share in the analog semiconductor industry, accounting for over $10 billion of the total $57 billion market in 2020.